kylrth/kylrth.github.io/content/post/truth-of-the-church.md

 - This [article](https://web.archive.org/web/20210202044338/https://rsc.byu.edu/isaiah-prophets/isaiah-variants-book-mormon) goes through differences between the KJV and Book of Mormon text, but tends to oversimplify issues and err on the side of support for the Book of Mormon in many cases.
 You can observe this by comparing his commentary on 2 Nephi 24:32 and 1 Nephi 20:11 with this [side-by-side English translation](http://dss.collections.imj.org.il/chapters_pg) of the Masoretic text and the Great Isaiah Scroll (IQIsa) from the Dead Sea scrolls.
 You'll see that the support he finds for the Book of Mormon as a translation of ancient text is quite a stretch.
 - A rather critical [piece](https://web.archive.org/web/20171002053843/http://www.dialoguejournal.com/wp-content/uploads/sbi/articles/Dialogue_V36N01_171.pdf) from Dialogue Journal explores 2 Nephi 12:16 and 3 Nephi 12:22 in depth.
 The main [source](https://web.archive.org/web/20200709051157/https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1377&context=jbms) I cited in my discussion of 2 Nephi 12:16 addresses many of the arguments made in that article.
 - Further discussion of the inclusion of KJV text in the Book of Mormon can be found [here](https://www.ldsdiscussions.com/kjv), [here](https://web.archive.org/web/20210218073942/https://scholarsarchive.byu.edu/cgi/viewcontent.cgi?article=1088&context=mi), and [here](https://web.archive.org/web/20210609162535/http://signaturebookslibrary.org/book-of-mormon/).
+- One prominent issue I did not discuss is the inclusion of Duetero-Isaiah text in the Book of Mormon.
+All mainstream biblical scholars agree that Isaiah 40-66 was written after the Babylonian exile by someone else, meaning that text wouldn't have been available to Lehi and his family when they left for the New World.
+You can read David Bokovoy's discussion of the evidence for this in two parts, [one](https://rationalfaiths.com/truthfulness-deutero-isaiah-response-kent-jackson/) and [two](https://rationalfaiths.com/truthfulness-deutero-isaiah-response-kent-jackson-part-2/), and this [article](https://www.ldsdiscussions.com/deuteroisaiah) discusses the implications of this evidence on the production of the Book of Mormon.

 ## historicity of the Book of Mormon narrative